annesophielassen/annesophielassen.github.io/pages/research.md

 from a Danish parental leave reform.
 I find large effects among mothers and virtually unchanged behavior <br>
 among fathers, irrespective of relative earnings in the household.
 This is consistent with the notion of pay-off from gender identity.
-Subsequently, I find peer effects among sisters and interpret this as reform-induced prescriptions regarding extensive leave for mothers*
+Subsequently, I find peer effects among sisters and interpret this as reform-induced prescriptions regarding extensive leave for mothers.*

 [Click here for the most recent version of the paper]({{ BASE_PATH}}/pages/working_papers/WP_GenderNorms_Lassen.pdf) (December 2020)